Target’s Best-Kept Secret Is This Black-Owned, Hip-Hop-Inspired Hair Brand

 The natural-hair-care section of Target is, for lack of a better term, lit.
 From old favorites such as SheaMoisture and Carol’s Daughter to newer labels like Oyin Handmade and Mielle Organics, the gamut of products available appears to be wider than ever.
 But just when we thought we had seen it all, The Doux came along.

-Although it’s been around since 2008 when founder Maya Smith opened her Atlanta-based salon the Honeycomb, a recent viral tweet breathed new life into the brand’s visibility.
+Although it’s been around since 2008 when founder Maya Smith opened her first natural hair salon, The Honeycomb in Germany, a recent viral tweet breathed new life into the brand’s visibility.
 Now, everyone—including us—want the tea on this beautifully packaged brand.
-For starters, inspiration for the Doux dates back to Smith’s early days in her salon, where she noticed that a majority of the products she used were categorized according to “straight” and “curly” textures.
+For starters, inspiration for The Doux dates back to Smith’s early days in The Doux Salon (located in historic downtown Macon, GA), where she noticed that a majority of the products she used were categorized according to “straight” and “curly” textures.

 “I served a multicultural clientele with a variety of unique needs.
 Some were naturally curly, others had straighter, wavier hair, but they all had one thing in common: They wanted versatility, curl definition, and frizz control,” she says to StyleCaster.